Answered! Jump to accepted answer.

 15 October 2018

 Avoir - get vs. have un permit de conduire

 Il faut qu'ils aient leur permis de conduire.They must get their driving licence.

 Avoir us used here similarly to "avoir un exam".
 Here it means they must 'obtain' their driver's license.

 But how would you say: "They must have their driver's license (with them)"?

 Context might be one way, but if 'they' was ambiguous, the imperative sentence would be ambiguous.

-This relates to:Conjugate avoir in Le Subjonctif Présent (subjunctive mood) -
+This question relates to:French lesson "Conjugate avoir in Le Subjonctif Présent (subjunctive mood)"

 Kwiziq language super star

 To answer your question, you'd say :